tochinicky/loadbalancer_nginx/README.md

       `sudo chown www-data:www-data /index.html`

- ### Overriding the Default html file of Apache Webserver:
+ ### Overriding the Default HTML file of Apache Webserver:

-    1. Replace the default html file with our new html file using the command below:
+    1. Replace the default HTML file with our new HTML file using the command below:

         `sudo cp -f ./index.html /var/www/html/index.html`